-- Provide an opportunity where peers can teach each other by reinforcing and clarifying learning. - Make learning more interesting and fun by providing a type of support group. - Help students feel more comfortable with material so they can discuss it in the classroom environment. - Motivate students to study because the success of the group depends on the participation of all members.
+- Provide an opportunity for peers to teach each other by reinforcing and clarifying learning. - Make learning more interesting and fun by providing a type of support group. - Help students feel more comfortable with material so they can discuss it in the classroom environment. - Motivate students to study because the success of the group depends on the participation of all members.